 With a view to decarbonizing its logistics, the automaker’s network of transporters fill in their average consumption and CO2 reduction commitments in an ECO2 questionnaire, and the Supply Chain department then analyzes their environmental performance.
 The results of these efforts are significant: 5,700 tonnes of CO2 have been avoided.

-Avenues for reflection
+Avenues for reflection about decarbonization

 All Supply Chain players are aware of their key role in decarbonizing the sector, in order to help reduce greenhouse gas emissions.
 So, what are the prospects and levers of action available to achieve this?

 There are many ways to reduce CO2 emissions in the supply chain.
-First of all, it is possible to rely on more efficient and less polluting logistics by using more environmentally-friendly modes of transport, such as rail or sea.
+First of all, it is possible to rely on more efficient and less polluting logistics by using more environmental-friendly modes of transport, such as rail or sea.
 The development of digital solutions can also enable better management of flows and optimization of truck loading capacity, thus reducing the number of trips required.
 The rationalization of packaging and the implementation of eco-responsible packaging solutions also help to reduce environmental impact.

 Reducing our carbon footprint also means using cleaner fuels, such as biofuels, or adopting electric or hybrid vehicles.
 The use of alternative modes of transport, such as bicycles, can also be envisaged for deliveries in city centers or dense urban areas.

-Last but not least, raising awareness and training Supply Chain staff in environmental issues is an essential lever for encouraging the adoption of more responsible practices and the implementation of innovative solutions to decarbonize the Supply Chain.
+Last but not least, raising awareness and training Supply Chain staff on environmental issues is an essential lever for encouraging the adoption of more responsible practices and the implementation of innovative solutions to decarbonize the Supply Chain.

-HELPING TO DECARBONIZE THE TRANSPORT SECTOR
+HELPING DECARBONIZATION IN TRANSPORT SECTOR

 Decarbonizing the transport sector is essential to help reduce greenhouse gas emissions.
 Supply chain players must therefore commit to this trend by adopting more environmentally-friendly practices.
 In France, freight transport accounts for around 30% of GHG emissions, 22% of which are generated by road transport.